-All admissions to our program are handled through the College of Engineering and Applied Science.
-You can link to their website for information for prospective students.
+All admissions to our program are handled through the Admissions Department.
+You can visit their website for information for prospective students.
 The College sets the admissions criteria for new freshmen and transfer students.
 Courses guaranteed to transfer from community colleges in Colorado into EVEN major requirements are shown here.

 If you are already enrolled at the University of Colorado but not in the College of Engineering, you need to go through the Intra-University Transfer process.